 It’s essential that you casually look around when visiting the Maltipoo puppies to ensure this a safe and healthy environment.
 If you notice dirty floors, feces, and urine all over the place and the puppies living in poor conditions, it’s wise to choose another breeder.
 Also, reporting the breeder anonymously for the poor conditions you saw is recommended to help stop them from continuing this harmful behavior towards animals.

-However, be aware of dog breeders that don’t allow you to come to their location at all and prefer meeting in places such as a parking lot.
+Be aware of dog breeders that don’t allow you to come to their location at all and prefer meeting in places such as a parking lot.
 This type of breeder that keeps their location a secret is often up to something sketchy and it’s best to avoid the situation.

-Once you bring the puppy home be prepared to provide food, freshwater, toys, bedding, and a safe environment.
+Once you bring the puppy home be prepared to provide food, fresh water, toys, bedding, and a safe environment.
 It’s wise to prepare ahead of time so you don’t rush around looking for all of these items.

 Frequently Asked Questions

 What is a teddy bear Maltipoo?

 A teddy bear Maltipoo is simply a mixed dog breed between a Poodle and a Maltese.
 These dogs are often crossed with Miniature or Teacup Poodles instead of Standard Poodles, as they’re much smaller than the average-sized Poodle.

 Teddy bear Maltipoos only reach heights of around 14 inches from floor to shoulder.
 Their lifespan is impressive, despite it taking lots of breeding to achieve this breed, at 13 years.

 This dog breed is highly intelligent and affectionate, and they’re excellent for families with young children and other pets.